Waltham American Legion Band

 Auditions are not required and the players range from beginners to professional musicians.
 A variety of music is performed by the Concert Band, while military selections are the primary focus of the Marching and Trolley Bands.

-Open rehearsals are held at the Waltham American Legion Post 156 on Monday evenings from 7pm to 9pm.
+Open rehearsals are held at the Waltham American Legion Post 156 on Monday evenings from 7:30pm to 9:30pm.
+Please come by to visit but check schedule for activities, rehearsal cancelations and performance details.